TheBoneJarmer/Arqan/README.md

 Arqan is a classlib which basically serves as a C# wrapper for OpenGL functions and enums as well as GLFW 3.3.2 functions and enums.

 ## Installation
 Due to the differences between how OpenGL works per operating system I maintain two versions of Arqan.
 One for Windows and one for Linux.
-And for Windows I maintain a version per architecture.
-See the commands below.

 ```
-dotnet add package Arqan.Windows.x64
-dotnet add package Arqan.Windows.x86
+dotnet add package Arqan.Windows
 dotnet add package Arqan.Linux
 ```